A Day in the Life of an Alaskan Truck Driver

 • KUSKOKWIN ICE ROAD: When built, this road, made entirely of ice, is 300 miles long and reaches over 17 villages.
 It also gives access to the oil fields in a manner that doesn’t disrupt the arctic terrain.
 Ice roads allow truck drivers to move cargo during the winter months.

-We’ve Mastered Moving Cargo Despite Roads
+Alaskan Truck Drivers Have Mastered Moving Cargo Despite Roads

 Being an Alaskan truck driver is a superhero-type feat.
 It takes logistics, planning, and coordination to keep all cargo fluidly moving with or without roads.